Sanders raised $46.5 million in February, while rival Warren took in $29 million

 “We’re in this race for the long haul,” he wrote.
 “We believe that Super Tuesday will greatly winnow this field and it will become clear that only a few candidates will have a viable path to the Democratic nomination - and Elizabeth Warren will be one of them.”

-Reporting by John Whitesides; Editing by Frances Kerry
+Reporting by John Whitesides and Joseph Ax, additional reporting by Doina Chiacu; Editing by Frances Kerry